ivable/sentry/README.md

 	<!-- END SENTRY.IO -->
 </included>
 ```
+# Usage
+For plain java / pipelet / pipeline the logback appender is enough to log to Sentry.
+Check the appender config if messages are not logged.

+For frontend include `IncSentryJS.isml` in your main isml template to capture javascript errors.

 # Testing
 If you included the `ac_sentry_io_test` cartridge in your assembly you can use the following URL to test the integration.
 ```